Simple but efficient marketing strategy that could make or break your online business.

 You may be asking yourself, why should I put in extra effort to drive traffic to my site?
 So long as my site looks good and my product is great, I will eventually be found.
 Being findable on google means nothing unless you rank well.
 Remember to use our free SEO Checker when in doubt!

 Easier said than done!
-It is not easy to create text that makes sense to both man and machine but this is in essence what SEO is, this is pivotal to your content strategy.
-Long gone are the days where it was enough to cram your site with keywords and let search engines do their thing.
+It is not easy to create text that makes sense to both man and machine but this is in essence what SEO is, and is pivotal to your content strategy.
+Long gone are the days when it was enough to cram your site with keywords and let search engines do their thing.